Last Updated on September 19, 2024 by Stephan Lindburg

 Quixbit Scam: Fake News

-We spotted a fake news campaign with Adrian Portelli and Frankie Lee.
-Both Australian entrepreneurs and socialites.
+We spotted a fake news campaign with Andrew Forrest, Adrian Portelli and Frankie Lee.
+The last two are Australian entrepreneurs and socialites.
 There is a mention of a platform which allows you to “generate passive income with ease” and a link to Quixbit.

 Of course, this is a ruse intended to mislead and deceive unsuspecting victims looking for an easy way to make a quick buck.